JieunKwon/Java-Vector/README.md

 # Java-Vector

-Java Project - Using Vector, cross 2 lines and show the interscton and created date: Jan 2018
+Java Project - Using Vector, cross 2 lines and show the interscton and lines' equation

+created date: Jan 2018

 Description
 --------------